 Measuring a physical quantity using sensors is always subject to several limitations.
-First, the accuracy of the measurement will be affected by several noise sources, such as the electrical noise of the conditioning electronics being used.
+First, the accuracy of the measurement will be affected by several noise sources, such as electrical noise of the conditioning electronics being used.
 Second, the frequency range in which the measurement is relevant is bounded by the bandwidth of the sensor.
 One way to overcome these limitations is to combine several sensors using a technique called "sensor fusion" [1].
 Fortunately, a wide variety of sensors exist, each with different characteristics.
-By carefully choosing the fused sensors, a so called "super sensor" is obtain that combines benefits of individual sensors and yields a better estimate of the measured physical quantity.
+By carefully choosing the fused sensors, a so called "super sensor" is obtained that combines benefits of individual sensors.

 In some situations, sensor fusion is used to increase the bandwidth of the measurement [2-4].
 For instance, in [2], the bandwidth of a position sensor is increased by fusing it with an accelerometer providing the high frequency motion information.
-For other applications, sensor fusion is used to obtain a estimate of the measured quantity with lower noise [5-8].
-More recently, the fusion of sensors measuring different physical quantities has been proposed to obtained interesting properties for control [9, 10].
-In [9], an inertial sensor used for active vibration isolation is fused with a sensor collocated with the actuator to improve the stability margins of the feedback controller.
+For other applications, sensor fusion is used to obtain an estimate of the measured quantity with lower noise [5-8].
+More recently, the fusion of sensors measuring different physical quantities has been proposed to obtain interesting properties for control [9, 10].
+In [9], an inertial sensor used for active vibration isolation is fused with a sensor collocated with the actuator for improving the stability margins of the feedback controller.

 Practical applications of sensor fusion are numerous.
 It is widely used for the attitude estimation of several autonomous vehicles such as unmanned aerial vehicle [11-13] and underwater vehicles [14, 15].
 Naturally, it is of great benefits for high performance positioning control as shown in [2-4, 10].
-Sensor fusion was also shown to be a key technology to improve the performances of active vibration isolation systems [16].
-This is particularly apparent for the isolation stages of gravitational wave observer [9, 17] such as the ones used at the LIGO [5, 6] and at the VIRGO [18].
+Sensor fusion was also shown to be a key technology to improve the performance of active vibration isolation systems [16].
+Emblematic examples are the isolation stages of gravitational wave detectors [9, 17] such as the ones used at the LIGO [5, 6] and at the VIRGO [18].